 Step 2.
 In order to hardcode subtitles to MKV or MP4 video, just select MKV or MP4 as the output format.

 Step 3.
 Click the Subtitles tab, click the Import SRT button to import the SRT subtitle file, and check the Burn in option.

 Step 4.
 Customize the presets you need, set the output directory.

 Step 5.
 Click the green Start Encode to hardcode subtitles on HandBrake.

-The above are three effective methods to hardcode subtitles to MP4, MKV and other videos, have you learned?
+The above are three effective methods to hardcode subtitles to MP4, MKV, and other videos.
 If you have an easier way to complete the task, please contact us and we will keep updating the content.
-Of course, you can also share this tutorial with more people.

 Hardcode Subtitles at the Fastest Speed

 HD Video Converter Factory Pro is a professional program that enables you to batch insert downloaded or self-made subtitles into videos fast and easily.
 You can output the videos with subtitles to 500+ optimized formats and devices.
 Also, it can enhance the video quality to get a better visual experience.
 Download it to have a try!